ibm-cloud-docs/vpc/cbr.md

 {: note}

-The following example payload creates a rule that protects the Virtual Server Instances and allows access only from the specified network zone via a private endpoint.
+The following example payload creates a rule that protects the Virtual Server Instances and allows access only from the specified network zone through a private endpoint.

 ```json
 {